BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 ## FAQ

 - Do I need three buckets and three DBs?
-  - It’s the most common setup.
+  - It's the most common setup.
 It isolates risk and simplifies access control.
 It also makes promotion explicit.
 - Can I “move everything together”?
   - Yes.
 The runbook above does exactly that: snapshot DB + sync media.
-For many teams, that’s the standard content promotion process.
+For many teams, that's the standard content promotion process.
 - What about local?
   - Stay on filesystem for `ENV_PROFILE=local`.
-When you’re ready, you can also point local at a dev bucket using an IAM user and a `DEV_*` .env.
+When you're ready, you can also point local at a dev bucket using an IAM user and a `DEV_*` .env.

 ---